How to Effectively Use User Agents for Web Scraping

 # {"user-agent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/115.0.0.0 Safari/537.36"}

-We have seen that we can generate and rotate user agents for web scraping.
-However, this process is quite complicated and time-consuming.
-Let’s take a look at an easier solution!
+We have seen that we can manually generate and rotate user agents for web scraping.
+However, this process (maintaining a user agent list and writing rotation logic) can be quite complex and time-consuming.
+Next, let's look at an easier solution.

 Automatic User-Agents using ScrapFly